AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_web.md

   ```

 2. Integrate the Agora Chat SDK into your project through npm.
-   Add 'agora-chat' and 'vite'  in 'package.json' file.
+   Add 'agora-chat' and 'vite'  to the 'package.json' file.

    ```json
     {